sebastiansandqvist/s-types/README.md

 ## Things to note

-In most cases, the return value happens to be null when there are no errors or a string if a type mismatch occurred.
+In most cases, the return value happens to be `null` when there are no errors or a string if a type mismatch occurred.
 For some structures, like `T.schema`, this does not always hold true and should not be relied upon.
 The only reliable output is whatever is logged to stderr.
+In addition, when `T.disabled` is set to `true`, the return value will always be `undefined`.

-Nested interfaces (using T.schema) also do not retain the initial (optional) label passed into the type checking function and are instead assigned the label `nested interface` to help with identification.
+Nested interfaces (using `T.schema`) also do not retain the initial (optional) label passed into the type checking function and are instead assigned the label `nested interface` to help with identification.

 A pull request to change either of these would be welcome.